 “Spanish flair, Spanish sun, Spanish rides… and Spanish operations”

-PortAventura World is a huge entertainment complex in Salou, not too far from Barcelona.
+PortAventura World is a huge entertainment complex in Salou, not far from Barcelona.
 The resort offers Spain’s biggest theme park and a water park, while a European version of Ferrari Land was under construction during this visit.
 The park is flooded by foreign tourists in summer and locals mostly fill up the other seasons.
-As a result, PortAventura Park is quite busy all year round.
+As a result, PortAventura Park is quite busy year round.
 It’s well worth facing the crowds, though.
 PortAventura offers some of the best roller coasters in Spain and the theming level is impressive.

 PortAventura Park’s two largest roller coasters can be found in the Asian area, at the back of the park.
 Dragon Khan and Shambhala make up the park’s iconic B&M knot.
 Believe me: both rides are superb.
 Dragon Khan was the first roller coaster on Earth to feature 8 inversions and it’s still one of the most intense coasters in Europe.
 Some parts are a little rougher than you might expect from a B&M sit down coaster, but it’s still great fun.
 Shambhala is even better.
 This clear white Mega Coaster soars 76 metres above the ground and the trains reach speeds of up to 134 kilometres per hour.
 Shambhala offers an amazing first drop, an unusual turnaround element and a few great moments full of airtime.
 This is definitely one of Europe’s very best roller coasters and the Himalaya theme looks quite good.